-We Buy Houses in Sandersville Georgia.
+We Buy Houses In Sandersville Georgia.
 We are homebuyers in Sandersville GA, and we offer cash for houses in Sandersville.
-Are you holding on to a property in Sandersville GA and you aren’t exactly sure why?
+Are you holding onto a property in Sandersville GA and you aren’t exactly sure why?
 Every day that you continue to own the property, you are spending money on it.
-Before you hold on to it for another day, consider the below points.
+Before you hold on to it for another day, consider the points below.
 It might be time to think about selling your Sandersville GA home!
 How much does holding a property cost in Sandersville GA?
 Keep reading to find out!

 A good rule of thumb for maintenance costs is the one percent rule.
 This rule states that you should plan to spend about one percent of your purchase price on maintenance each year.
 For example, if your house was purchased for $250,000, you should plan to spend about $2,500 on home maintenance each year.
 Of course, these numbers can vary widely, but many investors use this formula to estimate costs.